likexian/hat-go/README.md

 ### OPTIONS

-OPTIONS can specify the HTTP headers and HTTP body, add as many as you want
+OPTIONS can specify the HTTP headers, HTTP body and HTTP URL query, add as many as you want

     key:value   HTTP headers    for example User-Agent:HAT/0.1.0
     key=value   HTTP body       for example name=likexian